matthausen/lightning-network-go/README.md

-This is a go gRPC server which shows how you can create a wallet via the Lightning Network (LND) and display its balance.
+This is a go gRPC server which shows how to create a wallet via the Lightning Network (LND) and display its balance.

 You have to run the Bitcoin Core Daemon (bitcoind) in order for lnd to perform its actions.